 We hope these techniques, tools and tips from our clinical team members help during this challenging time.
 We applaud everyone for adapting quickly to this new means of delivering services and commitment to optimizing the care of people with diabetes.
 Stay safe and be well!

-Hope Warshaw was compensated by Tandem Diabetes Care for her contribution on this topic.
-However, she created the content and it is based on her personal knowledge, experiences, and observations.
+* Hope Warshaw was compensated by Tandem Diabetes Care for her contribution on this topic.
+However, Hope created the content and it is based on her personal knowledge, experiences, and observations.

 From time to time, we may pass along suggestions, tips, or information about other Tandem insulin pump user experiences or approaches to the management of diabetes.
 However, please note individual symptoms, situations, circumstances and results may vary.
 Please consult your physician or qualified health care provider regarding your condition and appropriate medical treatment.
 Please read this Important Safety Information before using a Tandem Diabetes Care product.